nourddine-benyahya/push_swap/README.md

 I managed to get an average of 595 moves for 100 random numbers and an average of 4806 for 500 random numbers.

+## My Algorithm

+This explanation is made for an example of 10 elements, however, to organize a larger amount of numbers the procedure is exactly the same, without any changes.

 ## Results
 For **100 random numbers** this are the results (1000 tests):